 I aspire to represent Indigenous people and help the community.
 Now I have finished my Certificate IV in Government, I would like to finish my Community Services Diploma.
 My goal is to work as an Indigenous Service Officer or Multicultural Service Officer.

-The highlight of the programme was our graduation ceremony.
+The highlight of the program was our graduation ceremony.
 It was great being surrounded by Indigenous people and listening to everybody’s stories.
 I felt proud receiving my certificate from the Secretary.
 My sons were watching the live stream from home.
 It showed them what you can achieve when you put in hard work.

 The IAP is a great opportunity for all Aboriginal and Torres Strait Islander peoples.
-The programme helps break down barriers and get more Indigenous people into the workforce.
+The program helps break down barriers and get more Indigenous people into the workforce.
 I encourage those considering applying for the IAP to apply.